Last modified: Tue Nov 27 2018 08:44:20 GMT+0100 (CET)

 - Receive alerts from "contact reporter" requests: This option will subscribe the new user to e-mails that are generated when another user tries to get in touch with an event's reporting organisation that matches that of the new user.

 To list all current users of the system, just click on List Users under the administration menu to the left.
-A view will be loaded with a list of all users and the following columns of information:
+A view will load containing a list of all users and the following columns of information:

 - Id: The user's automatically assigned ID number.